Experts hear a wide range of patients’ worries.

 Screening is not about guilt, she said.
 It’s meant to catch tumors as early as possible, to make treatment as easy and successful as possible.
 “The majority of diagnoses we make are in the early stage.
 The survival ratios are so much higher for early stage than for late-stage cancer.”
 Some patients can undergo surgery only – no chemo, no radiation – and live many years beyond lung cancer, Sandler said.

-Will the doctor pressure me to quit smoking?
+Will the doctor pressure me to quit smoking during my lung cancer screening?

 Pressure?
 No.